mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _“Annyeong.
 Haseyo.
 I think it literally means, ‘Have peace.’
 I asked President if I could be in the Korean branch, and I got my wish granted.
 I don’t know much, but I used to study a bit before the mission.”_

-_Elder Leishman was called to be a district leader, so things were a bit different from a regular companionship.
-He did accounting calls almost every other day.
-I liked having a bit of a closer distance to leadership.
-I felt like I was more informed, and it motivated me to do the work._

-_As a trio, we did 5 to 7 finding basically every single day.
-We didn’t cut it short.
-As usual, we went knocking on doors, and by the end of our 16-week trio, we tracted a LOT of Federal Way.
-It was definitely difficult at the start of each day, but we’d say a prayer and then scrape ourselves out of the car and start tracting.
-“We’re going on an adventure!”
-I’d always say before we’d start our 5 to 7 grinds.
-I felt like saying something light-hearted was my way of coping with tracting._

 _One of my favorite parts of being in the Korean branch was language study.
 That was different from my previous area.
 Every day, we dedicated an hour to study Korean.
 Reading and writing Korean weren’t difficult like Elder Leishman had said.
 It took me about two days to learn the Korean alphabet, and learning the phonetics took me about a week or two before I felt comfortable reading on my own.
 Surprisingly, Korean and Japanese had very similar grammar, and the Korean language had its own words with nuances that were just like Japanese nuances.
 Even outside of language study, I’d take any time I could to study Korean._

 _“Do you remember how to say ‘hi’ in Korean?”
 Elder Mejia asked me.
 We were about to knock on some doors.
 The Korean branch council gave us some flyers about an upcoming activity.
 We said that we’d try to invite as many Koreans as we could._